+IFES Technology for Democracy Fund

 Terms of Reference

 I. Background

 Not since the end of the Cold War have democracy and electoral integrity been so threatened around the world.
 In the effort to promote democracy and free and fair elections, technology and social media have often been used to achieve positive outcomes, from securing the ballot to updating voter registries to sharing information on candidates' platforms.
 However, malign actors are increasingly misusing technology, including social media, to undermine democratic and electoral systems with far-reaching impacts on individuals and societies.
-The mission of the International Foundation for Electoral Systems (IFES) is to work with partners to build resilient democracies that deliver for all, and thus our mission is directly threatened by the increasing misuse of technology to undermine democracy and elections.
-Consequently, one of our four strategic outcomes is for technology, information, and data to positively serve democracy and elections.
-To advance this strategic outcome, IFES must be proactive, agile, and creative, partnering with governments, civil society, foundations, and the technology.
-However, IFES is primarily a project-funded organization with no core budget, and hence is significantly constrained in investing in the research, development, and innovation required to counter these identified threats.
-Thus, IFES has established Tech4Democracy (T4D), a fund that strengthens our ability to innovate and provide solutions for our partners in this critically important field.
+The mission of the International Foundation for Electoral Systems (IFES) is to work with partners to build democracies that deliver for all, and thus our mission is directly threatened by the increasing misuse of technology to undermine democracy and elections.
+Consequently, one of our four strategic outcomes is for technology, information and data to positively serve democracy and elections.
+To advance this strategic outcome, IFES must be proactive, agile, and creative, partnering with governments, civil society, foundations and the technology sector to develop effective ways to counter the threats to democracy and elections posed by technology.
+However, IFES is primarily a project-funded organization with no core budget, and hence is significantly constrained in investing in the research, development and innovation required to counter these identified threats.
+Thus, IFES is establishing a Technology for Democracy Fund (T4D) to strengthen our ability to innovate and provide solutions for our partners in this critically important field.

 II.
 Purpose

 The purpose of T4D is to promote the use of information and technology, including social media platforms, in ways that contribute positively to democracy and elections, and to mitigate against the use of information and technology in ways that harm democracy and elections.
-T4D provides resources to support IFES data collection and analysis on emerging threats to democracy and elections from technology, as well as the development, testing, and deployment of tools and responses to counter the most pressing vulnerabilities, in collaboration with technology firms and other partners where appropriate.
-T4D accelerates IFES' deployment of new and innovative programmatic tools designed to promote the appropriate use of technology and information in elections and in support of democracy.
+T4D will provide resources to support IFES data collection and analysis on emerging threats to democracy and elections from technology, as well as the development, testing and deployment of tools and responses to counter the most pressing vulnerabilities, in collaboration with technology firms and other partners where appropriate.
+T4D will accelerate IFES' deployment of new and innovative programmatic tools designed to promote the appropriate use of technology and information in elections and in support of democracy.

+Core Objectives of the Technology for Democracy Fund: